 Now, I have to confess that I didn’t try these Gari-Bori Ramen because they are Garlic flavoured and I HATE Garlic.
-To me these smelt really strongly of it too.
-I was assured they were very crispy texture wise and most definitely had a very strong Garlic taste.
+To me, these smelt really strongly of it too.
+I was assured they were very crispy texture-wise and most definitely had a very strong garlic taste.
 If you love Garlic I am sure you would love these garlic flavoured ramen crisps.

 I’ve put these last 3 candies together in one photo as they look lost on their own lol

-How cute are these pretty little Konpelto.
+How cute are these pretty little Konpelto?
 They are just colourful sugar candies; dainty and sweet.

 I can’t go without giving a nod to this cute Ghost origami.
-As mentioned above, each and every one of these is personally handmade by Sanae.
+As mentioned above, each and every one of these are personally handmade by Sanae.
 Too cute!
 It just shows how much effort and work goes into every box to provide the best experience possible.

 The Freedom Japanese Market really does provide a great variety of savoury and candy snacks in each of their boxes.
 You get an information sheet that tells you what each item is and a brief description too.